LaunchCodeEducation/launchcode-course-learning-objectives/unit1/lesson15.rst

 ^^^^

 - Identify the main parts of a URL and describe the role of each: protocol, host, port, path, query parameter, fragment
+- Describe the role of web servers in providing web content
 - Understand the request/response flow of HTTP
+- Identify and explain the basic role of the components of network communication: HTTP, TCP/IP, DNS
 - Explain the two main sections of an HTTP request: headers and body
 - Name the default ports for HTTP requests
 - Name the two most common HTTP request types---``GET`` and ``POST``---and describe common use cases for each